RedisLabs/raft/docs/Using.md

 #### Submit readonly requests

 If your operation is readonly, you can execute it without writing to the log or replicating it to other nodes.
-Still, libraft needs to communicate with other nodes to verify it is still the leader.
+Still, Raft library needs to communicate with other nodes to verify it is still the leader.
 So, for readonly requests, there is another API to submit it.
-When it is safe to execute the request, libraft will call the callback you provided:
+When it is safe to execute the request, Raft library will call the callback you provided:

 ```c
 void app_submit_readonly(raft_server_t *r, void *client_request)